panicmechanic/ZMD/Readme.md

-Zeus must die - A python roguelike based off of the libtcod tutorial.
+Zeus must die - A python roguelike based on the libtcod tutorial.

 A work in progress.